Make will just for you, whether or not you’re in a relationship

-From as little as £125 +VAT (£150 including VAT) we can provide a professionally written Single Will.
+From as little as £150 we can provide a professionally written Single Will, and our Mirror Wills start from £245, these prices include VAT and free storage of your Will.
 Once we have provided you with a written quote for the agreed work, that price will not change.

 Many people in don’t realise that you can own property with other people in different ways.
 Furthermore, the way you own your property can have a significant impact when writing your Will.
 There are two main ways of owning a property jointly.
 These are known as Joint Tenants and Tenants in Common.